trustification/trustify/README.md

 ### Advisory Source
 Something like GHSA, Red Hat VEX, etc. Maybe?
 Based on source URL?
 Regexp!
+Still unsure here.

 ### Scanners don't exist
 They should just point us towards first order advisories to ingest.
 OSV just tells us to look elsewhere.
-They are hlpers not nouns.
+They are helpers not nouns.

 ### Vulnerable
-Not yet implemented, but represents a mixture of CVE+(package + range)+Advisory
+Package Range + Advisory + CVE.

 ### NonVulnerable
-Not yet implemented, but represents a mixture of CVE+(package + range)+Advisory
+QualifiedPackage + Advisory + CVE.

 Both impl'd for pURL and CPE.

 ### SBOM
 hashed document that claims things about stuff.
+All package/product relationships exist only within the context of an SBOM making the claim.

 ### Describes
-CPE and/or pURLs described by the SBOM
+CPE (Product?) and/or pURLs described by the SBOM

-### Dependency
-Things it contains.

-### PackageDependency
-Within the context of an SBOM the dependencies it claims exist between packages.
-No package dependenxy exists without an SBOM claimant.